ctmm-initiative/window/README.md

 This project introduces a sliding window analysis function for the `ctmm` R package.

 ## Features
-- Flexible sliding window analysis for time-series data.
+- Custom time-series object class for sliding window analysis of animal tracking data
-- Extracts point estimates and uncertainty measures for selected variables.
+- Extracts and plots point estimates and confidence intervals for selected variable estimates
-- Customizable window size and time step options.
+- Customizable window size and time step options
-- Visualization tools for intuitive time-series plots.
+- Flexible functionality for individual and population level estimates
-- Compatible with the `ctmm` package's existing framework.
+- Compatible with the `ctmm` package's existing framework

 ## Getting Started